nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-3.10 A secured energy centre - A sustainable revenue source

-The global energy field is passing a transformative era with sustainability and innovation,

-adjusting to constantly evolving customer needs and regulation frameworks.
-New energy

-methods such as solar power, wind power, and energy storing systems are achieving a

-rapid development due to the global aim of reducing greenhouse emissions and the need

-to reduce cost.
-Further, technology with low harmful emissions such as green hydrogen

-and small-scale nuclear power plants are coming forward.
-The cost of producing batteries

-is rapidly reducing, and the global transportation field is rapidly becoming electrified.
+The global energy field is passing a transformative era with sustainability and innovation, adjusting to constantly evolving customer needs and regulation frameworks.
+New energy methods such as solar power, wind power, and energy storing systems are achieving a rapid development due to the global aim of reducing greenhouse emissions and the need to reduce cost.
+Further, technology with low harmful emissions such as green hydrogen and small-scale nuclear power plants are coming forward.
+The cost of producing batteries is rapidly reducing, and the global transportation field is rapidly becoming electrified.

 Total electrification of energy consumption is a method of achieving zero emission goals.

 Fossil fuel continues to fulfill a considerable role in meeting global energy demands, and

-91a global discourse has come up which urges the minimization of the harm it has on the

-environment.
-It is also important to maintain a strategic mixture of energy towards energy

-protection amidst geo-political conflicts and disagreements.
-In this case much attention

-has been directed towards natural gas as an interim step in transitioning towards renewable

-energy.
-International investments are expanding towards broadening the exploration and

-production of new gas resources and infrastructure for LNG.
+91a global discourse has come up which urges the minimization of the harm it has on the environment.
+It is also important to maintain a strategic mixture of energy towards energy protection amidst geo-political conflicts and disagreements.
+In this case much attention has been directed towards natural gas as an interim step in transitioning towards renewable energy.
+International investments are expanding towards broadening the exploration and production of new gas resources and infrastructure for LNG.

-While the trends remain such, Sri Lanka stands high up in the list of countries in the region

-with the highest electricity costs.
-It is this unbearable energy expenditure which stays a

-main hindrance in taking the country out of the pit of economic collapse due to decades

-of wrong economic management.
-The main factor for the electricity cost to remain high

-is the high cost of generation due to the strong dependency on petroleum products.
-A

-reason of this is the construction of high-cost power plants such as those which run on

-diesel by the former governments instead of investing in low-cost power plants in time.
+While the trends remain such, Sri Lanka stands high up in the list of countries in the region with the highest electricity costs.
+It is this unbearable energy expenditure which stays a main hindrance in taking the country out of the pit of economic collapse due to decades of wrong economic management.
+The main factor for the electricity cost to remain high is the high cost of generation due to the strong dependency on petroleum products.
+A reason of this is the construction of high-cost power plants such as those which run on diesel by the former governments instead of investing in low-cost power plants in time.

-Taking the energy mix towards a green economy through renewable sources, by

-strategically reducing its dependence on petroleum oils, will provide solutions to the basic

-problems.
-It is the aim of the National People’s Power to turn Sri Lanka’s energy system

-into a competitive and transparent one, empowering the customers and equipped with

-the latest technology.
-Whilst saving our environment for the future generations, the NPP

-hopes to consider energy as an important part of the mission to capture an appropriate

-portion of the world manufactured products market.
+Taking the energy mix towards a green economy through renewable sources, by strategically reducing its dependence on petroleum oils, will provide solutions to the basic problems.
+It is the aim of the National People’s Power to turn Sri Lanka’s energy system into a competitive and transparent one, empowering the customers and equipped with the latest technology.
+Whilst saving our environment for the future generations, the NPP hopes to consider energy as an important part of the mission to capture an appropriate portion of the world manufactured products market.

 #### Principles